Dreadrith/DreadScripts/ControllerEditor/README.md

 ![Controller Editor](https://cdn.discordapp.com/attachments/750900715693539438/874198637289308180/AllTransitioning.gif)

-Utility Release
+Utility Release.
+This ReadMe is somewhat outdated and requires updating.
+Various functions have been added since.

 # Controller Editor
-Ease of use, organized layout, and best functionality: <b>Controller Editor</b> is made with those in mind.
-Hasten and simplify your work with Controllers as much as possible, reducing tedious time wasting clicks and typing to barely a few clicks.
+Controller Editor will make your work with anything controller related just a breeze!
+Save yourself the tediousness and the time wasted on repetitively doing the same thing with the convenience of this tool!

 ![TransitionsEdit](https://cdn.discordapp.com/attachments/750900715693539438/874447556950782072/ThumbTransitioning.gif)

-Controller Editor has <b><i>a lot</i></b> of features which can be used to achieve that, best of which are:
+Controller Editor adds easy to use functions to the animator window and has many features to make it all easy.
+<b><i>Some of the best features:</i></b>

 <h2>Transitions</h2>
 <ul><li>Multi-Edit Transitions Settings and Conditions.</li>